LEARN ABOUT MASJID BILAL ISLAMIC CENTER

 Subsequent ministers, such as Herman Rassoull and Bashee Muhammad, helped further the growth of Muslims throughout the Southern California area.
 New Muslim communities would soon arise in Compton, Long Beach, Pasadena, Pacoima, Bakersfield, and Riverside, with some as far away as Fresno.
 In 1971, Abdul-Karim Hasan was selected to lead the Muslim community.
 Under his leadership, the community would purchase its current property in May of 1973, which would help shape the dynamics for Islamic growth in the city.

-The historic building it purchased was a Los Angeles landmark.
+The historic building they purchased was a Los Angeles landmark.
 Built sometime around 1930, it was previously owned by an African American group called the International Brotherhood of the Protectorate of Elks.
-After purchasing the property for $180,000, the 40,000 sq. ft., 3-story brick building was immediately remodeled to accommodate the community's religious needs.
+After buying the property for $180,000, the 40,000 sq. ft., 3-story brick building was immediately remodeled to accommodate the community's religious needs.
 The facility housed a prayer/meeting area, 6 businesses and a full-time school.

 The community's growth would be phenomenal.
 It's school became the largest private African-American school in Los Angeles history, attended by thousands of children, both Muslim and non-Muslim.